JHU-PL-Lab/www-fpse/logistics.md

 All assignments are linked from the [dateline](dateline.html).
 They will all be programming exercises, primarily in OCaml.

+### Exams

+There will be no exams.

 ### Project

 There will be an independent team project at the end of the course worth around three homeworks.
+Demos will be held around the course final exam day.

 ### Collaboration